Spider Legato - Basic

 Tips & Techniques

-- •Keep your fingers close to the fretboard to minimize movement.
+- •Keep unused fingers hovered close to the strings to prevent sympathetic ring.

 Ready to Practice?